Scott Greene

-Scott Clayton Greene (born June 1, 1972) is a former professional American football player who played running back for four seasons for the Carolina Panthers and Indianapolis Colts.
+Scott Clayton Greene (born June 1, 1972) is an American former professional football player who was a running back for four seasons with the Carolina Panthers and Indianapolis Colts. of the National Football League (NFL).
 Greene attended Canandaigua Academy and holds many football records there.
 He was the Section V player of the year while at Canadaigua Academy in 1991.
 Greene was inducted into the Canandaigua Academy Athletic Hall of Fame in 2001.

-Greene served head football coach at the University of Rochester from 2006 to 2017, compiling a record of 50–64.
+He played college football for the Michigan State Spartans and was selected in the sixth round of the 1996 NFL draft.

+Coaching career

+Greene served as a volunteer special teams coordinator and inside linebackers coach for McQuaid Jesuit High School, his first coaching position.
+In 2005, he was hired as the special teams coordinator and linebackers coach for Rochester (NY).
+After one season he was promoted to head football coach, succeeding Mark Kreydt.

+Greene announced his resignation from Rochester during the 2017 season, ending his tenure with an overall record of 50–64 including two bowl game appearances.